 You might ask him to stop human suffering.
 And he could do it.
 But he might do this by killing all human beings.
-(Painlessly and without knowing, of course.)
+(Painlessly and without our knowledge, of course.)

 On that note, I very much enjoyed Tim Harford’s most recent book, Messy: How to be creative and resilient in a tidy-minded world.

-Chapter 6, titled “Incentives”, is especially thought provocative and aligns with some of my personal philosophies around goals and targets.
+Chapter 6, titled “Incentives”, is especially thought-provoking and aligns with some of my personal philosophies around goals and targets.
 In this chapter, Harford discusses “The pitfalls of imposing tidy targets on a messy world”.

 Which brings me to goals, targets, and incentives.
-In this article I am mainly talking about these things in an institutional setting, but many of these comments apply at a personal level as well.
+In this article I’m mainly talking about these things in an institutional setting, but many of these comments apply at a personal level as well.

-Harford’s article brought to mind a number of articles I’ve read over the years.
-One that has been seminal in my thinking about goal setting.
-It is a Harvard Business School article titled “Goals Gone Wild: The Systematic Side Effects of Over-Prescribing Goal Setting”, by Lisa D. Ordóñez, Maurice E. Schweitzer, Adam D. Galinsky, and Max H. Bazerman.
+Harford’s book brought to mind a number of articles I’ve read over the years.
+One that has been seminal in my thinking about goal setting is a Harvard Business School article titled “Goals Gone Wild: The Systematic Side Effects of Over-Prescribing Goal Setting”, by Lisa D. Ordóñez, Maurice E. Schweitzer, Adam D. Galinsky, and Max H. Bazerman.

 Examples of goals going wild